thomknoe/polyculemolecule/README.md

 **Collaborators:** Thomas Knoepffler, Atmika Pai, Nikhil Jain, Kim Dang

-Polycule Molecule is a multiplayer relational building game where you court potential lovers using limited resources and form different bonds and connections with others.
+Polycule Molecule is a multiplayer relational building game where you court potential lovers using limited resources and form bonds with others.
 A top-down social simulation for 4 players exploring polyamorous relational dynamics through movement, proximity, and the five love languages.
-Players share a single screen while each using their own phone as a controller, and simultaneously court persona nodes that drift through a shared arena.
+Players share a single screen while each using their own phone as a controller, courting persona nodes that drift through a shared arena.
 Over each round, bonds form, decay, and branch into emergent network shapes.

 > **Platform:** macOS only.
 Windows and Linux ports are planned for a future release.